 Creating a crown is an art.
 However, with the right skills and experience, the dentist can design some excellent crowns.
 You may wish to see examples from other cases.

-Another big benefit of the CEREC technology is that it gives the dentist more options to create partial crowns in a way not so easily achieved with traditional lab processes of molding and off-site design.
+Another big benefit of the CEREC technology is that it gives the dentist more options to create partial crowns in a way not so easily achieved with traditional lab processes of moulding and off-site design.

 Getting a dental crown – the process

-Getting a crown fitted is a decision that should not be taken lightly, it requires quite significant adjustment of the tooth to make space for the new crown.
+Getting a crown fitted is a decision that should not be taken lightly, it requires quite a significant adjustment of the tooth to make space for the new crown.
 The amount of space required depends on the material used for the crown, and how your teeth bite together.

 It is important to fully understand why it is you need a crown and whether it is the right treatment for the problem.
 It is possible dental decay or a loose/broken metal filling it the cause and it may well be necessary to have some additional treatment to replace broken fillings prior to a crown being prepared and fitted.